Audit Memo 1: XLRM Framework

 - What time horizon does the metric consider?

-- Completeness: Are there important levers or metrics missing?
+- Completeness: Are there important uncertainties, levers, models, or metrics missing?

-- Clarity: Are the levers and metrics well-defined?
+- Clarity: Are the components well-defined and specific?

 Submission